Sharon Brintnell, MSc, OT(C), FCAOT, FWFOT

 Background Information

 As an occupational therapist, Professor Brintnell worked primarily with adults with mental illness and individuals with neurological disorders.
 Educated as both a physical and occupational therapist, Professor Brintnell's interests focused on the biopsychosocial perspective of a person’s everyday functioning.
 Her graduate work was in family studies (Human Ecology), counselling and exploring the marital relationships of couples where the husband sustained a spinal cord injury after marriage.
-She joined the University of Alberta in 1971 and was chairman of the department for 13 years and acting dean for one year.
-Professor Brintnell is past president of the World Federation of Occupational Therapists (WFOT),2008-2014 following ten years as their VP Finance and of the Canadian Association of Occupational Therapists (CAOT), 1978-79.
-She is the recipient of many awards and has fellowships from both organizations to recognize her outstanding leadership and development of the profession nationally and internationally.
-On her retirement in 2018, the Department of Occupational therapy established the Sharon Brintnell Lectureship.
+She joined the University of Alberta in 1971 and served as chairman of the department for 13 years and as acting dean for one year.
+Professor Brintnell is past president of the World Federation of Occupational Therapists (WFOT),2008-2014, following ten years as their VP Finance and President of the Canadian Association of Occupational Therapists (CAOT), 1978-79.
+She is the recipient of numerous awards and has fellowships from both organizations to recognize her outstanding leadership and contributions to the development of the profession, both nationally and internationally.
+On her retirement in 2018, the Department of Occupational Therapy established the Sharon Brintnell Lectureship.

 Professional Interests

 Professor Brintnell’s research focuses on the functional impact of disorders on everyday living.
 As the developer and past director of the Occupational Performance Analysis Unit (OPAU), Professor Brintnell pioneered a fee-for-service not-for-profit private practice model.
 It demonstrated increased access to community occupational therapy services and the capacity of occupational therapists to respond to service needs outside the formal health care funding system.
 The model focuses on functional assessments and occupational profiles for special populations such as medicolegal clients and those with developmental disabilities using an interdisciplinary model of community-based rehabilitation services to veterans and First Nations Communities.
-Areas of interest are the functioning of Fetal Alcohol Spectrum Disorders (FASD) adults in the community with connections to the Justice System (Corrections to Community Connections project,3C, (Brintnell et al.2019)), capacity building of the international profession in education and leadership, and furthering the use and application of the Evaluation of Meaningful Activity Survey (EMAS) which she co-developed (Goldberg, Brintnell & Goldberg, 2002).
+Areas of interest are the functioning of Fetal Alcohol Spectrum Disorders (FASD) adults in the community with connections to the Justice System (Corrections to Community Connections project,3C, Brintnell et al.2019).

 Research